vairavan-ven/React-Portfolio/README.md

 - [Questions](#questions)

 ## Installation
-access the link or cloone the repo
+access the link or clone the repo